basaryldrm06/PaceBot/readme.md

 ## How It Works?
 During the Computer Architecture and GPU design lesson, I saw a model which is a 2 bit branch prediction counter.
+In short, this model attempts to make accurate predictions by forecasting branching outcomes based on its current state.
 <div align="center">
     <img src="./readme_src/strategy1.png" alt="strategy" width="500">
 </div>